Early Bilateral Deafness

 Actions

-- Train your affected dog using visual cues (such as hand signals and lights) instead of sounds.
-New technology, such as gentle vibrating collars, may be beneficial for training.
+- Train your dog using visual cues or hand signals instead of verbal commands.

 -